-You’ve been working and learning your craft for a long time, you know how good you are at it, you have a business to prove it.
+You’ve been working and learning your craft for a long time, you know you’re good at it, you have a business to prove it.

 Your clients love you.